-In the training phase, we set n = 4, i.e. by default we take four views of the person: front, back, left and right, although the precise viewing angles and their orders are not required, as shown in Sec.
-4.3.
-To extend our framework to be compatible with single view images, we copy the input image four times as the input.
+In the training phase, I set n = 4, i.e. by default I take four views of the person: front, back, left and right, although the precise viewing angles and their orders are not required, as shown in Sec.
+2.4.3.
+To extend my framework to be compatible with single view images, I copy the input image four times as the input.
 For more detail about image ordering and extensions to other multi-view input, please refer to Sec.
-4.3.
-We employ the widely-used SMPL model [23] as our mesh representation, for its ability to express various human bodies using low dimensional parametric structures.
+2.4.3.
+I employ the widely-used SMPL model [30] as my mesh representation, for its ability to express various human bodies using low dimensional parametric structures.

 As mentioned before, this problem suffers from ambiguity issues because of the occlusions and the camera projection.
 Directly training on one CNN as the regressor can easily lead to the model getting stuck in local minima, and it cannot be adapted to an arbitrary number of input images.
-Inspired by the residual network structure [15], we propose a multi-view multi-stage framework (Sec.
-4) to address this problem.
-Since real-world datasets suffer from limited foreground/background textures and ground-truth pose and shape parameters, we make use of synthetic data as additional training samples (Sec.
-5) so that the model can be trained to be more shape-aware.
+Inspired by the residual network structure [69], I propose a multi-view multi-stage framework (Sec.
+2.4) to address this problem.
+Since real-world datasets suffer from limited foreground/background textures and ground-truth pose and shape parameters, I make use of synthetic data as additional training samples (Sec.
+2.5) so that the model can be trained to be more shape-aware.

-4. Model Architecture
+2.4 Model Architecture